oikos-cash/oikos-docs-bsc/content/contracts/Oikos.md

 ### `synthInitiatedExchange`

 Allows a synth to perform a free exchange into a different flavour.
-This is only used by [`PurgeableSynth.purge`](#PurgeableSynth.md#purge) in order to convert outstanding synths into sUSD.
+This is only used by [`PurgeableSynth.purge`](#PurgeableSynth.md#purge) in order to convert outstanding synths into oUSD.
 No exchange fee is charged on such liquidations.

 ??? example "Details"